schoolofmarkets/schoolofmarkets.github.io/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: Trading &amp; Investing <br><strong>For Students</strong>
-  content: There are plenty of Binary Option Ads that show Ambani kind of returns
+  content: Ever seen those Ads that show "Ambani" kind of returns in a day?<br>If
-    in a day.
-If that was possible, why don't they trade themselves instead of showing you ads?<br>Start trading right, and learn from scratch from a Trusted Start-Up!
+    that was possible, why don't they trade themselves instead of showing you ads?<br>Learn from scratch &amp; Trade right.
   cta:
     enabled: true
     url: https://github.com/forestryio/ubuild-jekyll